Body louse: Treatment

 In principle, body louse infestations can be controlled by periodically changing clothes and bedding.
 Thereafter, clothes, towels, and bedding should be washed in hot water (at least 50 C) and dried using a hot cycle.
 The itching can be treated with topical and systemic corticosteroids and antihistamines.
 In case of secondary infections, antibiotics can be used to control the bacterial infection.
 When regular changing of clothes and bedding is not possible, the infested items could be treated with insecticides.

 Diseases caused

-Unlike other species of lice, body lice can also act as vectors of disease.
+Unlike other species of lice, body lice can act as vectors of disease.
 The most important pathogens which are transmitted by them are Rickettsia prowazekii (causes epidemic typhus), Borrelia recurrentis (causes relapsing fever), and Bartonella quintana (causes trench fever).

 Epidemic typhus can be treated with one dose of doxycycline, but if left untreated, the fatality rate is 30%.
 Relapsing fever can be treated with tetracycline and depending on the severity of the disease, if left untreated it has a fatality rate between 10 and 40%.
 Trench fever can be treated with either doxycycline or gentamicin, if left untreated the fatality rate is less than 1%.